We email a weekly news sheet to let parents know what is happening in the coming week.

 The Rainbow Nursery has a very active and highly regarded social and fundraising group of which we hope you will enjoy being an active part of.
 A range of activities take place throughout the year so we hope there is something for everyone.
 Regular emails are sent to support the next scheduled fundraising/social event and this will also be advertised on the notice board.
 If you would like to be involved please contact Kim Windebank.

 Rainbow Support Group

 The nursery has close links with the Church and our support group offers the Rainbow Nursery prayer, advice, practical help and expertise in a number of fields.
-The group includes amongst others Danny Wignall, our vicar, Maura Howard -Church Warden & Clare Shepherd our curate, both members of St Stephen’s, Louise Stevenson, an educational child psychologist and Lana Kelsey a teacher, Noah’s Ark coordinator and chair of the group.
-If this is something you’d like to be involved in please contact the nursery school manager.
+The group includes amongst others our vicar, Church Wardens & members of St Stephen’s.